Introduction

 What is BLUPF90?

 BLUPF90 is the name of the software.
-Also, it is the name of a collection of programs derived from BLUPF90.
-In the latter case, we will refer it to BLUPF90 family or BLUPF90 programs.
-A concise description is also found at the official wiki at the University of Georgia (http://nce.ads.uga.edu/wiki/doku.php).
+It is also the name of a collection of programs derived from BLUPF90.
+In the latter case, we will refer to it as the BLUPF90 family or BLUPF90 programs.
+A concise description can also be found on the official wiki at the University of Georgia (http://nce.ads.uga.edu/wiki/doku.php).

-The BLUPF90 program creates and solves the mixed model equations.
-It supports various models including animal model, maternal model and random regression model with multiple traits.
-The BLUPF90 family has several programs for variance component estimation using REML and Gibbs sampling with various models.
-The set of programs is available at the official website (http://nce.ads.uga.edu) and you can freely use it for academic or research purposes.
+The BLUPF90 program creates and solves mixed model equations.
+It supports various models including the animal model, maternal model, and random regression model with multiple traits.
+The BLUPF90 family includes several programs for variance component estimation using REML and Gibbs sampling with various models.
+The set of programs is available on the official website (http://nce.ads.uga.edu) and can be freely used for academic or research purposes.

 Why BLUPF90?

-BLUPF90 has several advantages over similar software for users: simplicity, stability and active development.
-For programmers, the internal structure is documented in a course note (http://nce.ads.uga.edu/wiki/doku.php?id=course_information_-_uga_2018) and the working source code is available; so a developer can modify the program to support new ideas.
+BLUPF90 has several advantages over similar software for users: simplicity, stability, and active development.
+For programmers, the internal structure is documented in a course note (https://nce.ads.uga.edu/wiki/doku.php?id=courses), and the working source code is available, so a developer can modify the program to support new ideas.

-We will see the advantage in a user’s point of view.
+We will now look at its advantages from a user’s point of view.

 Simplicity

 The program’s behavior is very simple.
-Every BLUPF90 program reads a parameter file, which describes the name of data and pedigree files, models and (initial) variance components to be used in the analysis.
-The parameter file is a short text file and it has a few pairs of keywords and values to describe the information.
-The parameter file is concise but capable of general models.
+Every BLUPF90 program reads a parameter file, which describes the names of data and pedigree files, models, and (initial) variance components to be used in the analysis.
+The parameter file is a short text file containing a few pairs of keywords and values to describe the information.
+It is concise but capable of specifying general models.
 Once you learn how to write a parameter file, you can perform very complicated analyses with the program.

-Every program saves the solutions of the mixed model equations (e.g., EBV) to a file.
-Estimated variance components are also saved in files permanently.
+Each program saves the solutions of the mixed model equations (e.g., EBV) to a file.
+Estimated variance components are also saved to files permanently.

 Stability

-The programs have been tested by many researchers since its public release around 2000.
-The programs are now stable enough to be used in a routine genetic evaluation at the national level.
+The programs have been tested by many researchers since their public release around 2000.
+They are now stable enough to be used for routine genetic evaluation at the national level.
 The team at the University of Georgia heavily uses the programs for their research.

 Active development

 The programs are continuously maintained by the UGA team.
-New features are added to the existing software to incorporate a new methodology and to improve the usability and the computing time.
-The programs fully support single-step genomic BLUP (ssGBLUP); GWAS can be done with the ssGBLUP framework.
+New features are added to incorporate new methodologies and to improve usability and computing time.
+The programs fully support single-step genomic BLUP (ssGBLUP); GWAS can be performed within the ssGBLUP framework.

 Speed

-We have been optimizing the programs in terms of speed not only using multithreaded libraries (MKL) but also with detailed optimization in fundamental subroutines.
-The current version is remarkably faster than the old version, especially in REML and Gibbs sampling.
+We have been optimizing the programs for speed, not only by using multithreaded libraries (MKL) but also through detailed optimization of fundamental subroutines.
+The current version is remarkably faster than older versions, especially in REML and Gibbs sampling.

 Is it easy?

 Yes, it is.
 But the learning process is not always easy.
-There might be several hurdles to learn how to use BLUPF90 programs in actual research.
-It is the opposite side of the advantage.
+There may be several hurdles to learning how to use the BLUPF90 programs in actual research.
+This is the flip side of its simplicity.

-The purpose of this tutorial is to provides such documentation with many examples.
+The purpose of this tutorial is to provide such documentation with many examples.

 Back to index.html.